 Plensa takes the concept of perspective into his own hands, changing the size and shape to take account of the public looking at them from ground level, and to create what he wants us to see.
 As you move around the head, gazing from different perspectives, its shape changes dramatically.
 In the image above, the head has normal proportions, but move around and it becomes narrow, almost flat.
 This play with perspective makes the viewers pay attention and take their time.

 Plensa’s work appears around the world, both as permanent pieces of public art and in a variety of exhibitions.
-There is currently a large head on display at the Rockefeller Centre in New York, for example, and a display opening in Valencia, in Spain, later this month.
 You will find a map of his work here.
+There is currently (June 2019) a large head on display at the Rockefeller Centre in New York, for example, and there will be a display opening in Valencia, in Spain, later this month (I got there).